amishra3/client-librarian/README.md

 During Page Library compilation, the Client Librarian will hand to the ```ResourceDependencyProvider``` service the Resource representing the current page.
-The ```ResourceDependencyProvider``` service is then responsible for returning the set of ClientLibraries which the page is dependent upon.
+The ```ResourceDependencyProvider``` service is then responsible for returning the set of Client Libraries which the page is dependent upon.
 To extend the functionality of the Client Librarian and handle situations where inspection of the Resources on a page is not enough to determine the Library dependencies, you can implement your own
 ```ResourceDependencyProvider``` services.
 The Client Librarian will utilize all ```ResourceDependencyProvider``` services
 existing in the OSGI environment, passing the same Resource to each and collecting a set of Client Libraries from each.